Parliament's draft report gives institutional weight to Nhlanhla Mkhwanazi's warning

 The report builds that conclusion piece by piece.

-Major finding on PTT disbandment
+Major finding on PKTT disbandment

 It records that the directive disbanding the task team was issued on New Year’s Eve in 2024 while national commissioner Fannie Masemola was on leave.